Professor Helen Siu (Department of Anthropology, Council on East Asian Studies)

 Chika Watanabe (InterAsia Postdoctoral Associate, Council on East Asian Studies)

 Chika Watanabe holds a PhD in Anthropology from Cornell University, where she researched Japanese NGO aid in Myanmar.
 She is currently working on her book manuscript, The Muddy Labor of Aid: Moral Imaginaries of Sustainable Development Across Asia.
 Her research interests include development and humanitarian aid, sustainability, religion/secularity, questions of personhood, and issues of morality and ethics.
 While keeping an eye on Myanmar, her next major project will examine aid practices and disaster preparedness in the aftermath of the March 2011 disasters in Japan.
-As of August 2014, she will be a permanent Lecturer in the Department of Social Anthropology at the University of Manchester (UK).
+As of August 2014, she has been a permanent Lecturer in the Department of Social Anthropology at the University of Manchester (UK).